-Both are free, 24/7 confidential services.
+These are free, around-the-clock services.
 They provide people facing a suicidal crisis or emotional distress, or those around them, with support, information, and local resources.

 Non-Urgent Emotional Help

 Tell someone you trust.
 You may find it helpful to talk to your partner, a relative or a friend about your problems.
 They may be concerned about you and welcome the opportunity to hear what you have to say.
-If this is not possible, you may prefer to talk to someone else you can trust, like a faith leader or a tutor.
+Or you may prefer to talk to someone else you can trust, like a faith leader or a tutor.